JacopoMaster/JacopoMaster/README.md

 <img src="https://media.giphy.com/media/12q7JyfK1UolW0/giphy.gif" alt="Gurren Lagann GIF" align="left" width="324" height="480"/>

 <p align="center">
-**"That may be, but I still believe.
+**That may be, but I still believe.
 In the me that I believe in.
 In humanity.
 In the future.
 I believe.
-My drill is my soul!"**
+My drill is my soul!**